 - All electrical installations shall be performed in accordance with all applicable local electrical codes. - The inverter contains no user-serviceable parts.
 Please contact Solectria or a Solectria authorized system installer for maintenance.
-See Appendix D for Solectria contact and assistance information. - Before installing or using the inverter, please read all instructions and caution markings in this manual as well as those on the inverter and PV modules. - Connection of the inverter to the electric utility grid must be completed after receiving approval from the utility company and must only be performed by qualified personnel. - Completely cover the surface of all PV arrays with an opaque material before wiring them.
+See Appendix E for Solectria contact and assistance information. - Before installing or using the inverter, please read all instructions and caution markings in this manual as well as those on the inverter and PV modules. - Connection of the inverter to the electric utility grid must be completed after receiving approval from the utility company and must only be performed by qualified personnel. - Completely cover the surface of all PV arrays with an opaque material before wiring them.
 PV arrays produce electrical energy when exposed to light and could create a hazardous condition. - The inverter enclosure and disconnects must be locked (requiring a tool or key for access) for protection against risk of injury to persons.
-The enclosure includes a lockable handle and comes with a key.
-Keep the key in a safe location in case access to the cabinet is needed.
-A replacement key can be purchased from Solectria A Yaskawa Company.
+The enclosure includes lockable handles that are keyed alike and comes with 4 keys total.
+Keep the key(s) in a safe location in case access is needed.
+A replacement key can be purchased from Yaskawa Solectria Solar.